gleicher/gleicher.github.io/content/_index.md

 Madison, WI 53706
 [`gleicher@cs.wisc.edu`](mailto:gleicher@cs.wisc.edu)

-**Office Hour:** (Fall 2021) Wednesdays 2-3pm or by appointment (in my office 6385CS).
-Online by arrangement.

-No office hour 10/26.
+**Office Hour:** (Spring 2021) To be determined.
 {{< /leftpic >}}

-I am a professor working in areas related to Computer Graphics.
+I am a professor working in areas related to Visual Computing.
 My research these days is mainly about **robotics** and **data visualization.** With both, I am interested in how we can make them useful for people.
 I remain interested in animation, virtual reality, multimedia, ...

 A brief [biography]({{< relref "bio" >}}) will tell you how I got here.
 You can see a reasonably current [CV]({{< assetlink "pdf/CV.pdf" >}}), but you probably are looking for [papers](https://graphics.cs.wisc.edu/Papers/?author=Gleicher), [talks]({{< relref "talks" >}}), [videos]({{< relref "video" >}}) or [advice]({{< relref "pages/Advice" >}}).

-**Teaching:** This semester (Fall 2021), I will teach **CS765 Data Visualization**.
+**Teaching:** This semester (Spring 2022), I will teach [CS559 Computer Graphics](https://pages.graphics.cs.wisc.edu/559-sp21/).
-You can see the [course web page](https://pages.graphics.cs.wisc.edu/765-21/).
-Last spring (Spring 2021) I taught [CS559 Computer Graphics](https://graphics.cs.wisc.edu/Courses/559-sp2021/).
-I will teach CS559 again in the Spring.
+Last semester (Fall 2021) I taught  [CS765 Data Visualization](https://pages.graphics.cs.wisc.edu/765-21/).

 I have some pages with various [Advice]({{< relref "pages/Advice" >}}) I generally give to students.
 This includes the format for [status reports]({{< relref "pages/Advice/statusreports" >}}), what I'd like to see in [Prelims and Theses]({{< relref "pages/Advice/prelimsandthesis.md" >}}), my [grad school FAQ]({{< relref "gradschoolfaq" >}}), or my [advice on how to give a talk]({{< relref "pages/Advice/talks.md" >}}).